0candy/grocerylist/README.md

 # Grocery List

-This application allows user to register and login to their shopping list.
+This application allows users to register and login to their shopping list.
 They can add items and mark as purchased.
-At the end of their shopping trip, they can press the Final Check to confirm that they have purchased all the items on their list.
+At the end of their shopping trip, they can press the Final Check button to confirm that they have purchased all the items on their list.

 ## Run application